L'Île Enchantée: Critique

-[T]he music ... shows both Sullivan’s strengths and limitations as a composer.
+[T]he music ... shows both Sullivan's strengths and limitations as a composer.
 L’île Enchantée was his first experience of writing a ballet. ...
 Part of the concept of 19th Century Grand Opera was the inclusion of a ballet. ....
 Given that the opera alone is a good two and a half hours, tacking fifty minutes of a new ballet on afterwards would test the concentration of any audience.
 The general acclaim the score received – it was performed thirteen times within the season – would indicate that the audiences [were] entertained. ...

 The orchestrations are always effective, the melodic flow attractive and indeed often memorable. ...
 What it lacks – and what it did not really need in its original context – is emotional and dramatic weight.
 This is just what it says on the tin – a divertissement.
 [T]he music has little if any dramatic context – there is a storm sequence and a Scène de jalousie but otherwise this is simply a vehicle to display the dancing talents of the performers. ...
 Mendelssohn is the predominant influence.
 Intriguingly there are little glimpses in the galops especially of the kind of nimble patter songs that would be such a key part of the Gilbert & Sullivan legacy.
-The music is always fluent, certainly enjoyable, skillfully and aptly written in a way that few if any of Sullivan’s British contemporaries could match.
+The music is always fluent, certainly enjoyable, skillfully and aptly written in a way that few if any of Sullivan's British contemporaries could match.
 But ... [a]way from the [Gilbert and Sullivan] operettas that have ensured his enduring fame Sullivan was rather too content to write in styles and genres that supported rather than challenged convention.

+A review in The Orchestra shortly after the premiere was glowing in its praise, calling the music, by turns, "sparkling", "unusually picturesque and beautiful", "charmingly appropriate", and "bright and spirited".
+Of the love scene between the shipwrecked mariner and The Queen of the Fairies (No. 5), the reviewer comments: "The descriptive force of the music which accompanies this scene is especially remarkable."